Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Methods of continuous wavelet analysis

 where $G(w,x)=w\exp\left(-w^2x^2/4 \right)/(2\sqrt{\pi})$ denotes the Gaussian smoothing function with the scale parameter $w$ greater than zero.
-The prefactor $\sqrt{w}$ on the right hand side of equation~(\ref{eq:GaussianWavelet}) ensures that the energy of the wavelet is unaffected by the scale parameter\footnote{In the first paper \citep{Wang2021}, we simply define GDW as $\psi(w,x) \equiv \partial G(w,x)/\partial w$.}.
-The Fourier transform of the GDW is given by
+The prefactor $\sqrt{w}$ on the right hand side of equation~(\ref{eq:GaussianWavelet}) ensures that the energy of the wavelet is unaffected by the scale parameter.\footnote{In the previous work \citep{Wang2021}, we simply define GDW as $\psi(w,x) \equiv \partial G(w,x)/\partial w$.} The Fourier transform of the GDW is given by

 through which the scale parameter $w$ is defined as the peak wavenumber of $\hat\psi(w,k)$, i.e. the wavenumber at which $\hat\psi(w,k)$ takes the maximum value, as demonstrated in Fig.~\ref{fig:GaussianWavelet}.
 It can be seen from equation~(\ref{eq:GaussianWavelet}) and (\ref{eq:FTofGW}) that the GDW satisfies the conditions of admissibility, similarity and regularity.
-In fact, the GDW is the same as the Mexican hat wavelet in one dimension, except for their constant factors.
-This is illustrated by substituting $w=\sqrt{2}/a$ into equation~(\ref{eq:GaussianWavelet}), where $a$ is the scale parameter for the traditional CWT.
-However, as pointed out by \citet{Wang2021}, the 3D GDW is an anisotropic separable wavelet function, which is not a 3D Mexican hat wavelet.
+In fact, the GDW is the same as the Mexican hat wavelet in 1D, except for their constant factors.
+This is illustrated by substituting $w=\sqrt{2}/a$ into equation~(\ref{eq:GaussianWavelet}), where $a$ is the scale parameter for the traditional CWT.\footnote{The detailed comparison between the GDW and the Mexican hat wavelet is given in \citet{Wang2021}.} However, as pointed out by \citet{Wang2021}, the 3D GDW is an anisotropic separable wavelet function, which is not a 3D Mexican hat wavelet.
 At present, we concern only the 1D case.